Is Matched Betting Legal?

 One bookmaker did attempt to make match betting illegal but fortunately did not succeed.

 The only thing that is not legal is creating more than one account with the same bookmaker or using different names to match bet.
 This could potentially get you in trouble for fraud so be very careful.

 How do Bookmakers View Match Bets?

-Is There a Punishment for Match Betting?
+Is There a Punishment for Match Betting and Betting Matches?

-In short, there is no legal punishment, apart from the possibility of them shutting your account down.
+Although, there is no legal punishment if you are seen as a persistent “match bettor”, they could close down your account as mentioned.
 This is known as “gubbing”.
 You will be notified by email and will have time to withdraw any funds from your account before the limitations or shut down of your account can proceed.

 How Can Gubbing be Avoided?

 You can avoid gubbing by occasionally “mug betting”.
 This is making yourself look like a regular customer.
 Mug betting is essentially placing a few poor bets that deliberately lose – to throw a bookmaker off your scent.